 The workshop presenter is Kimberly Glazier Leonte, PhD.
 Kimberly is an OCD specialist, who previously worked at McLean’s OCD residential treatment facility, and Roger Memorial Hospital’s OCD residential, partial hospitalization and intensive outpatient programs.
 She provides continuing education workshops to help educate therapists on the assessment and treatment of OCD/anxiety.
 For further background information on Kimberly please click here.

-The workshop is conducted on selected Saturday mornings.
-If you have any questions and/or are interested in attending the workshop please contact Kim at: email@example.com or 978.270.8925.
+If you have any questions and/or are interested in attending the workshop please contact Kimberly at: firstname.lastname@example.org or 978.270.8925.